How 5G Is Transforming the Internet… and Your Business

 Smart appliances like HVAC systems and water heaters are already on the market.
 Many of them have environmental sensors that alert the owner to upcoming maintenance and repair needs.
 What’s stopping appliances from automatically connecting to platforms and smart speakers, such as Google, Facebook, Windows, and Amazon?
 Absolutely nothing.

 There’s a huge potential for companies like Google, Facebook, Amazon, Angie’s List, Home Depot, HomeAdvisor and others to partner with manufacturers of smart products (or manufacture the products themselves) and connect their platform (Google Local Service Ads, Amazon Home Services, etc.).
 You could be cut out.

 There are already HVAC systems and other appliances that can connect to smart speakers and alert the owner to the need for maintenance or repair.
 5G is speeding up the technological shift to a “smart,” software-defined world.
 This opens up a whole new sales channel if the machines themselves are now connected to the internet.

-5G is the technology that will run our hyper-connected world, including self-driving cars, drones, smart homes, and even entire cities.
+5G is the technology that will accelerate our hyper-connected world, including self-driving cars, drones, VR, smart homes, and even entire cities.
+Get ready.

 Learn More about 5G and Other Market Disruptors for the Home Service Industry

 Get ahead of your competitors by looking ahead!
 Learn about current and future market disruptors that could hurt your company if you’re not careful – or improve your company if you’re riding the wave.

 In VitalStorm’s eBook, 5 Market Disruptors for the Home Service Industry (and How to Use Them to Your Advantage), you’ll learn how to navigate disruptions in the home service industry including the Amazon Home Services, Voice Search and other recent innovations.